-3.1 Axle Extender (145, 157, and 160mm adapters only)
+3.1 Axle Extender (190/197mm adapters only)

-Fit the axle extender (if provided) over the left side of the axle, and tuck the motor wire into the channel of the extender.
-This extender is only used on adapters for the extra wide dropout standards, it is tight and may need to be tapped on, and will be held in place by the two torque arm screws.
+Fit the 20mm axle extender over the left side of the axle, and tuck the motor wire into the channel of the extender.
+It is tight and may need to be tapped on, and will be held in place by the two extra long torque arm screws.